Summation by parts methods for the spherical harmonic decomposition of the wave equation in arbitrary dimensions: Continuum equations and their discretization

-where the second equation is obtained after using the evolution equations and integrating by parts.
-In order to control the growth of $E$, the boundary term at $r=R$ must be controlled by a suitable boundary condition.
-The boundary condition

-clearly guarantees $dE/dt\le 0$ for $\rho,\sigma\ge 0$.
-Such boundary conditions are called maximally dissipative.
-We show in Appendix~\ref{appendix:BCderivslwave} that the more general boundary condition (\ref{genBC}) also guarantees $dE_b/dt\le 0$ for a generalised energy $E_b$.

-By contrast, the boundary at $r=0$ is not a physical boundary, but rather a point in the interior of the ball $r\le R$.
-Indeed regularity alone implies that $\psi(0,t)=0$, and so the boundary term at $r=0$ vanishes.

-As is well-known, the continuum equations are well-posed in the norm provided by $E$ because $E$ is conserved.
+As is well-known, the continuum equations (\ref{myeqns}) are well-posed in the norm provided by $E$, given in (\ref{myE}) above, because $E$ is conserved.
 A summation by parts (SBP) finite differencing scheme exactly conserves a discrete equivalent $\hat E$ of the continuum energy $E$.
-This guarantees that it is stable (the discrete equivalent of well-posed).
+This guarantees that it is stable (the discrete equivalent of well-posed) in the energy norm.

 We consider the discrete energy